akashsonowal/ml-foundations/03_ml_models/reinforcement_learning.md

 The future only depends on curent state but not in everything that might have occured
 ## [Quiz 1: RL Introduction](https://github.com/greyhatguy007/Machine-Learning-Specialization-Coursera/tree/eb7aab8b6964336d3d8569f6e9380ca83775969e/C3%20-%20Unsupervised%20Learning%2C%20Recommenders%2C%20Reinforcement%20Learning/week3/Practice%20quiz%20:%20Reinforcement%20learning%20introduction)

-Question 1
-You are using reinforcement learning to control a four legged robot.
-The position of the robot would be its _state____.

-Question 2
-You are controlling a Mars rover.
-You will be very very happy if it gets to state 1 (significant scientific discovery), slightly happy if it gets to state 2 (small scientific discovery), and unhappy if it gets to state 3 (rover is permanently damaged).
-To reflect this, choose a reward function so that:

-R(1) > R(2) > R(3) where R(1) and R(2) is positive and R(3) Is negative

-Question 3
-You are using reinforcement learning to fly a helicopter.
-Using a discount factor of 0.75, your helicopter starts in some state and receives rewards -100 on the first step, -100 on the second step, and 1000 on the third and final step (where it has reached a terminal state).
-What is the return?
--0.75*100 - 0.75^2*100 + 0.75^3*1000

-Question 4
-Given the rewards and actions below, compute the return from state 3 with a discount factor of $\gamma = 0.25$.

-6.25

 # State-Action Value Function